MirzaChilman/money-converter/README.md

 In order to minimize the bug, the applicaiton is using `prop-types` as its static typing

 ## Additional information
-The project is not optimized using any code-splitting nor lazy-load since it is unneeded at this point.
+The project is not optimized at all like using any code-splitting nor lazy-load since it is unneeded at this point.

 For any troubleshoot to use the application, kindly open issue on this repo.